The Best Ways to Book Qatar Qsuites with Points & Miles

 american airlines award chart

 Qatar Airways has a massive network so it’s easy to get just about anywhere in the world if you have American Airlines miles.
-But, as is often the case in the world of points and miles, just because it is possible, doesn't mean you'll be able to book it.
+But, as is often the case in the world of points and miles, just because it’s possible, doesn’t mean you’ll be able to book it.
 There needs to be award availability to book, which often comes in waves.
+We’re always on the lookout for these deals.

 We send award alerts for Qatar Airways Qsuites availability to our Thrifty Traveler Premium members!

-American's website makes it fairly easy to zero in on award space.
-Just search a nonstop Qatar Airways route, like Dallas-Fort Worth (DFW) to Doha (DOH), on AA.com and be sure to click “Redeem miles.”
+If you’re starting from scratch, American’s website makes it fairly easy to zero in on award space.
+Just search a nonstop Qatar Airways route, like Houston-Intercontinental (IAH) to Doha (DOH), on AA.com and be sure to click “Redeem miles.”
 From there, click the calendar view, and filter for only nonstop flights in business class.
-All the dates in green have availability to fly Qsuites to Doha.
+All the dates in green have availability to fly Qsuites from Houston to Intercontinental, as of publication.

 Your best bet is to be flexible with your dates if you want to book Qatar Qsuites with American Airlines AAdvantage miles – or any points and miles, for that matter.